 This is the part of the day where it all starts to sink in.
 You’re getting married!

-You might feel a little nervous (don’t worry, that’s totally normal though) and ready to get the day moving.
+You might feel a little nervous (don’t worry, that’s totally normal) and ready to get the day moving.
 Try to soak it all in though—your wedding day will fly by so fast!

-As a wedding photographer I want the couples I work with to look at their wedding photographs and really be able to relive the entire day.
+As a wedding photographer, my goal is for the couples I work with to look at their wedding photographs and really be able to relive the entire day.

-I feel the getting ready portion is an essential part of that wedding story.
+The getting-ready portion is an essential part of your wedding story.

-Just like the other parts of your wedding, a little bit of planning beforehand will go a long way in ensuring you can enjoy the day and your photographer is able to capture the best photographs possible.
+Just like the other parts of your wedding, a little bit of planning beforehand will go a long way to ensure you can enjoy this portion of the day—and your photographer is able to capture the best photographs possible.

-For example, the location you choose to get ready during your wedding can have a dramatic impact on the way those images look.
+For example, the location you choose to get ready at can have a dramatic impact on the way those images look.

-To avoid common pitfalls and make sure you don’t end up with images that don’t fit your wedding vision, here are a few of my top tips.
+To avoid common pitfalls and make sure you end up with images that fit your wedding vision, here are a few of my top tips.

-Many people choose to get ready at a hotel that is near their wedding venue.
+Many people choose to get ready at a hotel that’s near their wedding venue.

-While some hotels are gorgeous and work great, many will force you and your bridesmaids into tiny rooms with limited (or sometimes even no) windows (a big no-no for photography).
+While some hotels are gorgeous, many will force you and your bridesmaids into tiny rooms with limited (or sometimes even no) windows (a big no-no for photography).

 Depending on the size of your family and bridal party, this can be a bit of a nightmare (think the beginning of Home Alone, when everyone’s running around the morning they’re supposed to leave for Paris).

-Not to mention the morning of your wedding you might want some privacy.
-That’s hard to achieve if everyone’s going to be crammed in your hotel room!
+Plus, the morning of your wedding you might want some privacy.
+That’s hard to achieve if everyone’s crammed into your hotel room!

-This is a great solution—this means less driving around, a lot more space (most venues will have multiple rooms you can use to get ready) and an aesthetic that will match the rest of your wedding (it’s much easier for your pictures will look cohesive if everything is captured at the same location).
+This means less driving around, more space (most venues will have multiple rooms you can use to get ready) and an aesthetic that’ll match the rest of your wedding (your pictures will look more cohesive if everything is captured at the same location).

 However, this isn’t always possible.

-Some venues might have multiple events per day, and might have an event before yours.
-(As a side-note, be careful of venues that will have other events going on the same time as yours.
-Oftentimes you and your guests will be limited with how you can use their property).
+Some venues might have multiple events per day or even an event before yours.
+(As a side note, be careful of venues that have other events going on at the same time as your wedding.
+That often means you and your guests will be limited to how you can use the property).

-Other venues don’t have a space to get ready, or might need time beforehand to setup, asking you to arrive later in the day.
+Other venues don’t have a getting-ready space or might need time beforehand to setup, so they’ll ask you to arrive later in the day.

-If you’re unable to get ready at your venue, and you’re looking for an alternative, I always recommend using an Airbnb instead of a hotel.
-Here’s why:
+If you’re unable to get ready at your venue and you’re looking for an alternative, I always recommend using an Airbnb instead of a hotel.

-A quality Airbnb can sometimes cost less than half that of a fancy hotel, and have better elements for taking getting ready photographs.
+A quality Airbnb can sometimes cost less than half that of a fancy hotel, and they have better elements for taking getting-ready photographs.

-You, your family and friends are the only ones there, and don’t have to deal with other hotel guests.
+You, your family and friends are the only ones there, and you won’t have to deal with other hotel guests.

 Especially during popular wedding weekends, there may be four or five wedding parties using the same hotel.

-This can be chaotic and stressful when trying to coordinate family and friends.
+This can be chaotic and stressful when trying to coordinate with family and friends.

-If you’re unable to secure an Airbnb, just make sure the location you choose has plenty of space.
+If you’re unable to secure an Airbnb, just make sure the location you choose has plenty of room.

-Not only will your friends and family thank you, but with a bigger room, you’ll get more variety when taking pictures.
+Not only will your friends and family thank you, but with a bigger space you’ll get more variety when taking pictures.

 Smaller rooms also make it challenging to capture images that show off your full dress, since there’s little space to move around.